vafast/llm-proxy-on-cloudflare-workers/docs/design/features/key_rotation.md

 - If `GLOBAL_ROUND_ROBIN` is disabled or the Durable Object binding is missing, the system automatically falls back to **Random Selection**.
 - This ensures that the proxy remains functional even if the stateful coordination layer encounters issues or is not configured for the environment.

+### Exceptions

+- **Model Listing**: The `/models` endpoint explicitly bypasses rotation and always uses the first key (index 0) to ensure deterministic responses when aggregating model lists.

 ## Logic Flow

 1. Check for multiple keys in the `{PROVIDER}_API_KEY` environment variable.